 An employer asking for your input, checking for your timeline, is much better way to be approached about the subject.
 This shows that a company is respectful of your time and standing with your soon-to-be previous employers.
 While it may suit them best to have you start as soon as possible, your new employers are making it clear that you, including what you think and how you feel, matter to them as an individual.

-Vague Job Descriptions VS Detailed Job Descriptions
+Vague vs Detailed Job Descriptions

 Job descriptions are meant to catch your eye and encourage you to apply.
 The part that many job posters forget is that a job description should give an accurate and complete idea of what the day-to-day will look like.
 A vague job description is a warning sign that something is either undecided or hidden in the role.
 Vague descriptions are marked by hype words, unclear promises, and asks for extensive effort from applying candidates before making any effort to return it.